 The Erie Extension Canal was a significant means of travel from Pittsburgh to the Great Lakes from 1854 to 1871.
 This canal system was vital to western Pennsylvania's iron industry before the introduction of the railroads.

-The gallery provides Art Consultation and Fine Art Appraisal services for private, corporate, or public projects.
+The gallery offers art consultation and Fine Art Appraisal services for private, corporate, and public projects.
+Design, fabrication, and presentation of awards and gifts is another area of expertise.

-The 3500-square-foot Blair Museum holds a collection of items as old as the company itself: one-hundred-year-old letters, seventy-year-old products, and machines from the 1940s through today's computers.
+The 3500-square-foot Blair Corporation Museum holds a collection of items as old as the company itself: one-hundred-year-old letters, seventy-year-old products, and machines from the 1940s through today's computers.

 Meadville Railroad Depot Museum was established thanks to the collaboration of the French Creek Valley Railroad Historical Society, the NWPA Chapter of the National Tooling and Machining Association, the Crawford County Historical Society, and the Crawford County Convention & Visitors Bureau.